 Our school values the input of its pupils, parents and carers with regards to the planning and delivery of the curriculum.
 We believe pupils get a well-rounded education if everyone is involved in shaping it.
-We inform parents of curricular learning through both class and individual parent/teacher meetings, which also provide an opportunity for parents to share their own ideas about the class curriculum.
+We inform parents of curricular learning through effective use of our digital learing platform - Kinteract, in addition to parent/teacher termly meetings, which also provide an opportunity for parents to share their own ideas about the class curriculum.

 We engage with the wider community by ensuring there are opportunities for pupils to participate in community projects and work with local organisations and groups, for example the Parish Council.
 We embed each project within the curriculum into the relevant subjects.
 This shows pupils the value of being and active and responsible member of their community.